insertStringHere/simple-game/README.md

 - perma-death

 # The Technical Stuff
-I want to make this game as low level and as contained as possible, preferably having only one executable file and nothing additional even after the game is run.
-As a result, this game will only be runnable on 64 bit windows.
+I want to make this game as low level and as contained as possible, preferably having only one executable file and nothing additional even after the game is run. ~~As a result, this game will only be runnable on 64 bit windows.~~ I will do my best to make the system calls modular, so in the future I can work on a unix implementation.
 # The Learning Objectives
 Being a learning experience, here are the primary things I seek to learn better with this project

+- ~~[ ] Larger x86 assembly projects~~
-- [ ] Larger x86 assembly projects
+- [ ] Larger C projects written from scratch
 - [ ] Packing resources into an executable to be called directly from ROM
 - [ ] A way to communicate with a graphics card (probably GDI+ or Direct2D, need more research)
 - [ ] Sound.